morfredus/ESP32-Diagnostic/docs/WEB_INTERFACE.md

 - **Version tile** – echoes `DIAGNOSTIC_VERSION` and build timestamp.
 - **Storage tile** – indicates free heap and PSRAM when detected.

+### Wireless Network Monitor (New in v3.16.0)
+The **Wireless** tab now includes a real-time network connection status display showing:
+- **Connection Status** – Visual indicator (green/red) showing whether the ESP32 is connected to WiFi
+- **Current SSID** – Name of the connected network
+- **IP Address** – Current IP address assigned to the ESP32
+- **Gateway** – Network gateway address
+- **DNS Server** – DNS server address in use
+- **Signal Strength** – RSSI value in dBm showing WiFi signal quality

+This information grid appears automatically when opening the Wireless tab, before the WiFi scanner section.
+Data is fetched from the `/api/wifi-info` endpoint and updates dynamically.

 ### Diagnostic controls
 - `Run full diagnostics` – executes the complete module pipeline.
 - `Run quick check` – executes connectivity, memory, and reporting modules only.